F5Networks/f5-telemetry-streaming/docs/data-modification.rst

 Pre-optimization (System Poller only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Telemetry System tries to analyze the actions chain before fetching data from the BIG-IP in order to reduce number of requests to BIG-IP.
+BIG-IP Telemetry System tries to analyze the actions chain before fetching data from the BIG-IP in order to reduce number of requests to BIG-IP.

 Example 1: